Underground Service Conductors: NEC Article 230, Part IV

 Using a Voltage Drop Calculator for Performance

 While ampacity tables ensure safety from overheating, they do not account for performance issues like voltage drop.
 For long underground runs, it is best practice to use a voltage drop calculator.
-The NEC recommends limiting voltage drop to 3% for branch circuits and 5% for the total of feeders and branch circuits to ensure equipment operates efficiently.
+The NEC provides informational guidance recommending limiting voltage drop to about 3% for branch circuits and 5% for the combined total of feeders and branch circuits to help ensure equipment operates efficiently.
 A significant voltage drop can cause motors to run hot, lights to dim, and electronics to malfunction.
 Sizing up the conductor is often the solution to mitigate excessive voltage drop.

 Ensuring compliance with these detailed calculations is a hallmark of a professional installation.
 Ensure your service installations are flawless.
 Explore our NEC training for more in-depth online electrical courses.